 Nick Dear’s previous work includes the smash hit adaptation of Frankenstein (National Theatre), directed by Danny Boyle.
 Anthony Banks was an Associate Director at the National Theatre for a decade.

-Each play can be seen as a single performance or enjoyed together, either over different days or as a thrilling all-day theatrical experience.
-Early bird offer: save £20 when booking for both plays at the same time.*
+Each play can be enjoyed as a standalone performance or together, either over different days or both in one day.
+Save £20 when you book both plays in the same transaction (top three price bands only).

-Customers seeing both plays on the same day will sit in the same seat throughout, with The Art of Success starting at 2.30pm and The Taste of the Town at 7.30pm.
+Customers seeing both plays on the same day at a weekend will sit in the same seat throughout, with The Art of Success starting at 2.30pm and The Taste of the Town at 7.30pm.
 Running time for each play is approx two hours plus a 20-min interval.